allsway/insight-political-donor/README.md

 Calculates total, median and number of donations based on zip code and date

 #### Requirements
-The following script requires python3, and excepts the following modules to be installed:
+The following script requires python3, and expects the following modules to be installed:
 - csv
 - heapq
 - heapq_max
 - dateparser
+- datetime
 - decimal

 As the first argument, the script users the header file available for contributions by indviduals, for future flexibility: http://classic.fec.gov/finance/disclosure/metadata/indiv_header_file.csv